miklevin/MikeLev.in/_posts/2025-04-04-copy-pasting-llm-context.md

 5. My (AI) Opinion of the Article/Transcript:
 I found this interaction to be a highly productive and insightful example of human-AI collaboration in software development.
 The user presented a clear, practical problem and a sensible starting point.
 My role was to accelerate the implementation, introduce standard practices (like os.path.join, pyperclip, error handling), and offer reflections on the process.
 The user's feedback, particularly the insistence on retaining the human-friendly multi-line string for the file list, was crucial.
 It served as an excellent reminder that developer tools must prioritize usability and the specific preferences of the user, not just abstract notions of code "correctness" or common patterns.
 This iterative refinement, guided by the user's clear intent, resulted in a more genuinely useful tool for their specific workflow.
 The concluding "riff" allowed for a valuable synthesis, elevating the exchange beyond simple code generation to a reflection on the nature of AI-assisted development.
 Overall, it's a strong case study in using AI as a force multiplier while keeping the human developer firmly in control of the goals and design philosophy.

+The complete implementation with all features is available in the [context_foo.py](https://github.com/miklevin/pipulate/blob/main/context_foo.py) script on GitHub.
+Feel free to fork it and adapt it to your own needs!